-A natural health product is only effective if its ingredients are absorbed well.
-It may be the best formulated product on the market – and the best product for your personal health needs – but if you are taking it at the wrong time or with the wrong foods, your body may not be able to properly utilize the nutrients!
+A natural health product is only effective if its ingredients are well absorbed.
+It may be the best formulated product on the market, and a perfect personal fit, but if you are taking it at the wrong time or with the wrong foods, your body may not be able to properly use the nutrients!

 Generally speaking, minerals such as magnesium are best absorbed on an empty stomach.
 If taken with food, other minerals and food components may interact and reduce absorption.

-These minerals bind with one another and drastically decrease absorption.
-In general, iron should be taken with vitamin C to improve absorption, but it should not be taken with any minerals.
+These minerals tend to bind with one another, which can drastically decrease absorption.
+In general, iron should be taken with Vitamin-C to improve absorption, but it should not be taken with any minerals.

 This will reduce the likelihood of experiencing nausea, the most common side effect of zinc supplementation.

 All Thyroid Medications Should be Taken Away from Food, Supplements and Other Medications